Libertree/libertree/INSTALLATION.md

 * GraphicsMagick (or ImageMagick)
 * git

+Check the /packages directory to see if there is a meta-package for you system to install the dependencies through your package manager.

 Under Gentoo Linux, this is done with this command as the root user:

     # emerge -1atv postgresql-server graphicsmagick git